Uniform Circular Arrays in Near-Field: Omnidirectional Coverage with Limited Capacity

 \section{Conclusion}

 In this paper, we compared the spatial correlation between \acp{UE} for \ac{ULA} and \ac{UCA} configurations.
 Our results indicate that the capacity performance of the \ac{UCA} is limited due to high spatial correlation, despite the 2D array geometry.
-Transitioning from uniform circular to concentric circular array may offer improved performance, as the latter exhibits lower forelobe levels in the angular domain.
-As a direction for future work, it would be interesting to analyze and compare the spatial correlation and corresponding capacity of uniform rectangular arrays and uniform concentric circular arrays in the near-field. \appendices
+As a direction for future work, it would be interesting to analyze and compare the spatial correlation and corresponding capacity of uniform rectangular arrays and uniform concentric circular arrays in the near-field.